Caravan site licence

 Tented camp sites

 Specified recreational organisations can obtain an exemption certificate from the Department for Environment Food and Rural Affairs (DEFRA) which will allow them to camp on land without a site licence or planning permission.
 An exemption certificate is valid for 5 years and is issued subject to strict criteria.
-Relevant organisations are listed on the DEFRA website.
+View a list of current exemption holders on GOV.UK.

 Permanent holiday caravan sites